yitingwu31/eslab2021/lab3/README.md

 # mbed-os-wifi-socket-snake-game #

-A classic snake game using Accelerometer and Wi-Fi for Mbed OS
+A classic snake game using accelerometer and Wi-Fi for Mbed OS.

 ##  Getting started ##